 - Most students preferred to keep their webcams off, plus it takes up bandwidth.
 This makes it difficult for the remote trainer to read body language and comprehension cues.
 Using various forms of assessment, such multiple-choice tests or practical exercises, helps the trainer understand if more explanation or review are needed.

 All in all, we felt that remote training can lead to better concentration and students in this course had better overall test results than those of previous in-person courses.
 During this first fully online remote course, we proved that even very complex subjects can be efficiently taught remotely.

 We do not know how long this global crisis will go on for, but as remote working and secluded living takes hold across our countries and the industry, we begin to further appreciate human contact, activities to challenge the mind and tools that help us break the barriers of solitary work in a global company.

 Joining a Dalet remote training course is a fantastic way of achieving all that.

-Jonathan Coutts-Zawadzki, Dalet's Product Marketing & Customer Advocacy Manager, joined Dalet Technologies in 2006 in the development office as a QA Specialist, documentation expert and trainer.
+Jonathan Coutts-Zawadzki, Dalet's Head Of Knowledge Management, joined Dalet Technologies in 2006 in the development office as a QA Specialist, documentation expert and trainer.
 After moving to Dalet France, he became the lead trainer for many projects such as BBC Arabic and NBC Washington, to name a few.
 He then joined the Dalet Washington office in 2010 as the Project Manager of Dalet’s largest multilingual site, Voice of America.
 In 2012, Jonathan led Dalet Sales in South Asia as Country Manager of India, based in Delhi.
-After establishing the Dalet India office, Jonathan has recently taken on the role of Customer Advocate, working closely with the Sales and Pre-Sales teams to establish a good understanding of customer's needs and workflows.More Articles By Jonathan
+After establishing the Dalet India office, Jonathan has recently taken on the role of Head Of Knowledge Management, working closely with the Sales and Pre-Sales teams to establish a good understanding of customer's needs and workflows.More Articles By Jonathan